108062138/popo_riscv_cpu/README.md

     $ cd popo_cpu

-step 1: clone asm to hexa repo and make the python env aware of the python extension
+step 1: (selective)clone asm to hexa repo and make the python env aware of the python extension.
+You can directly copy `tb/hexa/?.mem` into `tb/word_inst.mem` to walk around step 1.

     $ git clone https://https://github.com/108062138/riscv-assembler.git